MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md

 }
 ```

-If the `HitTest` method returns `true` &#x2014; meaning that a finger has touched the screen within the area occupied by the bitmap &#x2014; then the touch ID is added to the `TouchIds` collection.
+If the `HitTest` method returns `true` &mdash; meaning that a finger has touched the screen within the area occupied by the bitmap &mdash; then the touch ID is added to the `TouchIds` collection.
 This ID represents the sequence of touch events for that finger until the finger lifts from the screen.
 If multiple fingers touch the bitmap, then the `touchIds` collection contains a touch ID for each finger.

 The `TouchAction` handler also calls the `ProcessTouchEvent` class in `TouchManipulationBitmap`.
 This is where some (but not all) of the real touch processing occurs.